The Basic Diet

 - Sugary foods and starchy foods

-- Milk and citrus fruit or juice
+- Milk and citrus fruit or juice, in fact at different ends of the day

 - Cereals and citrus fruit or juice